High Priority MeasureYes

 Percentage of patients aged 65 years and older with a documented elder maltreatment screen using an Elder Maltreatment Screening tool on the date of encounter AND a documented follow-up plan on the date of the positive screen

-This measure is to be submitted a minimum of once during the performance period for patients seen during the performance period.
-This measure may be submitted by eligible clinicians who perform the quality actions described in the measure based on the services provided and the measure-specific denominator coding at the time of the qualifying visit.
+This measure is to be submitted a minimum of once per performance period for patients seen during the performance period.
+This measure may be submitted by Merit-based Incentive Payment System (MIPS) eligible clinicians who perform the quality actions described in the measure based on the services provided and the measure-specific denominator coding at the time of the qualifying visit.
 The documented follow up plan must be related to positive elder maltreatment screening, example: “Patient referred for protective services due to positive elder maltreatment screening.”
 Cognitively impaired patients are included in the denominator of this measure and need to be screened using an elder maltreatment screening tool.

 All patients aged 65 years and older

 Patients aged ≥ 65 years on date of encounter

 Patient encounter during the performance period (CPT or HCPCS): 90791, 90792, 90832, 90834, 90837, 96116, 96121, 96130, 96131, 96132, 96133, 96136, 96137, 96138, 96139, 96146, 96150, 96151, 96152, 97165, 97166, 97167, 97802, 97803, 99201, 99202, 99203, 99204, 99205, 99212, 99213, 99214, 99215, 99304, 99305, 99306, 99307, 99308, 99309, 99310, 99318, 99324, 99325, 99326, 99327, 99328, 99334, 99335, 99336, 99337, 99341, 99342, 99343, 99344, 99345, 99347, 99348, 99349, 99350, 99483, 99492, G0101, G0102, G0270, G0402, G0438, G0439